Shipping container architecture: Alternative housing and architecture

 The abundance and relative cheapness of these containers during the last decade comes from the deficit in manufactured goods coming from North America in the last two decades.
 These manufactured goods come to North America from Asia and, to a lesser extent, Europe, in containers that often have to be shipped back empty, or "deadhead", at considerable expense.
 It is often cheaper to buy new containers in Asia than to ship old ones back.
 Therefore, new applications are sought for the used containers that have reached their North American destination.

-Containers have been utilized by architects and individuals to build diverse structures, including homes, offices, apartments, schools, dormitories, artists studios, and emergency shelters.
-Additionally, containers have found use as swimming pools and temporary secure spaces on construction sites and other venues.
+Containers are in many ways an ideal building material because they are strong, durable, stackable, cuttable, movable, modular, plentiful, and relatively cheap.
+Architects, as well as laypeople, have used them to build many types of buildings such as homes, offices, apartments, schools, dormitories, artists' studios, and emergency shelters; they have also been used as swimming pools.
+They are also used to provide temporary secure spaces on construction sites, and other venues on an "as is" basis, instead of building shelters.

 CONEX containers were developed by Malcom McLean to standardize the intermodal shipping unit.
 CONEX containers may or may not meet the requirements of local building codes.
 As they are not field erected, a registered engineer or architect must verify that the containers comply with the structural requirements of the building code.
 The 2021 ICC code was amended to address CONEX containers.

 Phillip C. Clark filed for a United States patent on November 23, 1987, described as "Method for converting one or more steel shipping containers into a habitable building at a building site and the product thereof".
 This patent was granted August 8, 1989 as patent 4854094.
 The patent documentation shows what are possibly the earliest recorded plans for constructing shipping container housing and shelters by laying out some very basic architectural concepts.
 Regardless, the patent may not have represented novel invention at its time of filing.
 Paul Sawyers previously described extensive shipping container buildings used on the set of the 1985 film Space Rage Breakout on Prison Planet.

 Other examples of earlier container architecture concepts include a 1977 report entitled "Shipping Containers as Structural Systems", investigating the feasibility of using 20 ft shipping containers as structural elements by the US military.

 During the 1991 Gulf War, containers saw considerable nonstandard uses, not only as makeshift shelters, but also for housing of US soldiers.
 The shipping containers were equipped with air conditioning units and provided shelter as well as protection from artillery shelling.

 It has been rumored that some shipping containers were used for transportation of Iraqi prisoners of war, with holes cut in the containers to allow for ventilation.
 Containers continue to be used for military shelters, often additionally fortified by adding sandbags to the side walls, to protect against weapons such as rocket-propelled grenades ("RPGs").